 Planning Permission for lean-to conservatories is a little different – along with the 4 metre limit on height, the width of the conservatory can be no bigger to half that of the house.

 These conditions vary slightly if building on ‘designated land’ which includes national parks and areas of outstanding natural beauty.
-For more information, you can visit The Government’s Planning Portal website, which details the current legislation, which is in place until 30th May 2019.
+For more information, you can visit The Government’s Planning Portal website, which details the current legislation.

 Of course, there’s still plenty of guidance requirements so it’s well worth speaking to one of our design team to make sure that your conservatory not only looks good but that it’s actually safe too.